emfigo/grada/README.md

 end
 ```

-### It is important to specify the min and the max parameters, so you get a reasonable distribution of colors for the heatmap you want
+#### NOTE 2: It is important to specify the min and the max parameters, so you get a reasonable distribution of colors for the heatmap you want

 * Just show